-Prerequisite: Permission of advisor.
+ENGINEERING REPORT Prerequisite: Permission of advisor.
 A relevant problem in civil engineering for students electing the non-thesis option.
-The final engineering report must be approved by the advisor and
+The final engineering report must be approved by the advisor and the advisory committee.

-Prerequisite: Permission of advisor.
+MASTER'S RESEARCH Prerequisite: Permission of advisor.
 (May be repeated.)
 Research on a suitable topic in civil engineering culminating in a master's thesis.

-Prerequisite: permission.
-Research and thesis on some suitable topic in civil engineering as
+MASTER'S THESIS 1-6 credits Prerequisite: permission.
+Research and thesis on some suitable topic in civil engineering as approved by department.
+Defense of thesis is by final examination.

-Prerequisite: 604.
+EARTHQUAKE ENGINEERING3 credits Prerequisite: 604.
 Earthquake fundamentals.
-Earthquake response of single-story and multi-story buildings, as well as structural components.
+Earthquake response of single-story and multistory buildings, as well as structural components.
 Modal analysis for earthquake response.
 Inelastic response of multistory structures.
 Earthquake codes.
 Stochastic approach.